-The Rainbow Grammar framework provides a long term plan from Foundation Stage 2 upwards which details the sentence structures and grammatical features that will be covered over the academic year.
+The Writing progression document provides a long term plan from Foundation Stage 2 upwards which details the sentence structures and grammatical features that will be covered over the academic year.
 This ensures that children can meet the expectations of the National Curriculum and Early Years Framework.

 Medium term planning is created and used to show the teaching and learning over the year, detailing the progression of sentence structure and grammar in each term.
-The outside environment is also planned to be used wherever possible.